ImpurrfectLife

 With beadwork, you can make your own creations or if you are a beginner or need inspiration, there are self-help tools and kits to get you started.

-Lastly, paint by numbers is a great option for both beginners and experienced artists.
+Lastly, painting by numbers is a great option for both beginners and experienced artists.
 If you are flexible and willing to try something new, you can choose from a variety of options.
-Paint by numbers kits come in many themes including vintage cars, landscapes, animals, and more.
+Paint-by-numbers kits come in many themes, including vintage cars, landscapes, animals, and more.

-Or if you prefer to try paint by numbers and memorialize your pet, you can order a custom paint by numbers kit.
+Or if you prefer to try paint-by-numbers and memorialize your pet, you can order a custom paint-by-numbers kit.
 A great resource to try is Winnie’s Picks.
-I shared with you my honest experience with paint by numbers in my last blog post.
+In my last blog post, I shared my honest experience with paint by numbers.
 If you missed that post, be sure to check it out here.
 This is a great way to try something new, have fun, and decompress simultaneously.

 Conclusion